Charlotte Rhead: Career

 At the beginning of the twentieth century the Rhead family was living in Fenton where Charlotte and her sister Dollie studied at Fenton School of Art.
 Charlotte started work at Wardle and Co, a pottery in the nearby town of Hanley, where her brother Frederick was art director before emigrating to the USA in 1902.
 Charlotte did not stay at the firm long but it gave her the opportunity to develop her skills as a tubeliner, which would be useful to her in her future career as a designer.
 In 1905 Charlotte found employment as an enameller at Keeling & Co of Burslem.

 She was next employed as a designer at a tile-maker, T & R Boote.
 In 1912 Charlotte's father was appointed art director of Wood and Sons, a firm which operated several potteries.
 Charlotte joined him there, taking charge of the tubeliners, and later working as a designer.

 Charlotte is perhaps best known for her association with Burgess and Leigh of Middleport, where she worked as a designer from 1926 until 1931.
-(Their factory is still operating, as at 2014, as the Burleigh Pottery).
+(Their factory is still operating, as of 2026, as the Burleigh Pottery).
 In the 1930s she moved to the firm of AG Richardson in Tunstall.
 Their brand name was Crown Ducal.

 Charlotte Rhead's potter's mark.